 Savvy CIOs have policies in place to protect their networks against infected USB flash drives.
 That’s because most IT professionals know the amount of damage that can be caused by plugging in such a device.

-In a recent study of 300 IT professionals—many of whom are security experts—conducted at the RSA Conference 2013, 78% admitted to having plugged in a USB flash drive that they’d found lying around.
+In a study of 300 IT professionals — many of whom are security experts — conducted at the RSA Conference 2013, 78% admitted to having plugged in a USB flash drive that they’d found lying around.
 To make matters worse, much of the data discovered on those drives included viruses, rootkits and bot executables.

 Similarly, the U.S. Department of Homeland Security ran a test to see how hard it would be for hackers to gain access to computer systems.
 Staffers secretly dropped USB flash drives in the parking lots of government buildings and private contractors.
 Of those who picked them up, 60% plugged the drives into office computers, apparently curious to see their content.
 If the drive had an official logo, 90% were installed.